EQuS/bosonic/README.md

 ## Installation

 `bosonic-jax` is published on PyPI.
-So, to install the latest version from PyPI, simply run the following code to install the package:v
+So, to install the latest version from PyPI, simply run the following code to install the package:

 ```bash
 pip install bosonic-jax